EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Conclusion and Discussion

 Since the discovery of EP240414a, it is gradually becoming apparent that the launch of EP has brought us to a new era of research of extragalactic optical transients preceded by an FXRT.
 In view of the relatively high redshift of these transients, their luminosities are inclined to be much higher than those of normal SN-like transients and, thus, probably require an extra energy supply potentially from a central engine.
 The prompt X-ray emission and the engine-powered optical emission indicate a potential link of these phenomena to GRBs, but simultaneously have significant differences.

 The newly discovered EP241021a was featured by a multi-wavelength rebrightening around ten days after the WXT trigger.
-The appearance of the X-ray emission indicates that this rebrightening cannot be contributed by an interaction-powered SN\footnote{If only the optical emission was detected, then in principle one cannot rule out that the significant optical bump is contributed by the cooling of SN shock-heated material, because the non-detection of SN signal could just be due to the large distance of the source}.
-Although the bolometric luminosity and peak timescale of the optical bump are analogous to FBOTs, its relatively red color still indicates it as a new transient phenomenon.
+The appearance of the X-ray emission indicates that this rebrightening cannot be contributed by an interaction-powered SN\footnote{If only the optical emission was detected, then in principle one cannot rule out that the significant optical bump is contributed by the cooling of SN shock-heated material, because the non-detection of SN signal could just be due to the large distance of the source.}.
+Alternatively, the bolometric luminosity and peak timescale of the optical bump make it analogous to FBOTs, if its spectra can indeed be described by a black body, which although still needs to be confirmed.
 The primary common feature between EP241021a and FBOTs as well as GRBs could be the existence of a powerful magnetar engine, which may provide us a clue to approach a unified understanding of various extreme stellar explosion phenomena \citep{Yu2017,Liu2022}.
 As a specific example, EP241021a could hint that the energy release from the rapidly rotating magnetar could not always be collimated in the polar direction on a degree as high as in the GRB case.
 The anisotropic degree of the energy release of the central engine could be a crucial factor determining the relativistic degree of the jet.
 Meanwhile, the anisotropic structure of the explosion ejecta would also play an important role in shaping the details of the spectra and light curves of the optical transients, e.g., leading to an obvious excess in the $J$ band.